 Understanding urine tests

 Most people have already had a urine sample taken at some point in their life.
 A urine sample is needed for a urine test, which is used for instance to check for a particular disease or to monitor its progress.
 Using a urine test strip can already give an indication of a urinary tract infection, for example.
-In this fact sheet we explain the different urine tests, what they can test, and what the results can mean.
+But urine tests are usually just one of several possible tests that can be done to diagnose or rule out diseases.
+Here we explain the different urine tests, what they can test, and what the results can mean.

 What does the quality of the urine tell us?

 That urine is eliminated, is very important for different bodily functions.
 On the one hand, it regulates the balance of water in the body.
 On the other, substances are released along with the urine that are produced during metabolism and are no longer needed by the body.
 These also include toxic substances, which may have been absorbed from food, or medicines.
-You can read more about how our urinary system works here.
-By examining urine, indications for diseases of the urinary system can be detected.
-And a urine test can also provide evidence of metabolic diseases like diabetes or liver disease.
+By examining urine, indications for diseases of the urinary system can be detected and it can also provide evidence of metabolic diseases like diabetes or liver disease.